laravel/nova-docs/4.0/resources/fields.md

 ])->displayUsingLabels(),
 ```

-If you would like more dynamic control over generating the options available within the field, you may pass a closure to the `options` method:
+If you need more control over the generation of the select field's options, you may provide a closure to the `options` method:

 ```php
 Select::make('Size')->options(function () {